By Dan Holmes September 1, 2010

 Cobb’s personality was a valuable commodity for Coca-Cola, even after his playing days ended.
 In 1947, the company released a set of cardboard posters, “All-Time Winners,” one of which featured Cobb, which introduced him to a new generation of baseball fans and soda drinkers.
 Other sports legends included in that series were boxer Gene Tunney, golfer Bobby Jones and football great Red Grange.
 In 1986, a special limited edition commemorative bottle with a photo of Cobb on the side was issued to celebrate the 100th anniversary of Cobb’s birth and the birth of Coca-Cola.
 The Hall of Fame has one of those bottles in its collections.

-Tagged with: Detroit Tigers, Ty Cobb
+Tags: Detroit Tigers, Ty Cobb

 About the Author

 Dan Holmes is an author and baseball historian.
 He previously worked for the National Baseball Hall of Fame and Museum and Major League Baseball.
 He once defeated George Brett in Texas Hold Em poker and faced Phil Niekro's knuckleball.
 He has two daughters and he writes regularly about baseball and many other topics.